rashedraju/minivel/README.md

 1. At first clone the project.
 2. Run `composer install` to install all the dependencies
-3. Create a .env file like .evn.example
+3. Create .env file from .env.example file and adjust database parameters (including schema name)
 4. Once installed, run `php -S localhost:8080 -t public`
 5. The project will run by default on `8080` port.
 6. To initial migration, run `php migration.php`